If your child attends well to picture books at age four, maybe it’s time for short chapter books. Occasional pictures help ease the transition.

 If you and your child enjoy these books, you may want to try The Fudge Books.

-Mercy Watson books by Kate DiCamillo – There are six of these simple chapter books that are colorfully illustrated by Chris Van Dusen.
-Kate DiCamillo also writes longer, wonderful novels.
+Mercy Watson books by Kate DiCamillo – There are six of these chapter books that are colorfully illustrated by Chris Van Dusen.
+Kate DiCamillo also writes longer novels.
 Our favorite is The Miraculous Journey of Edward Tulane.

 Roald Dahl’s unique books range in length.
 The Enormous Crocodile and Fantastic Mr. Fox are on the shorter side.
-As a number of Dahl’s books have been made into movies, it can be motivating to watch the corresponding movie after reading the book.
+As several of Dahl’s books have been made into movies, it can be motivating to watch the corresponding movie after reading the book.

 Continue to read chapter books aloud even when your child begins to read independently.
-Choose books above his or her personal reading level to expand interests, knowledge, vocabulary and critical thinking.
+Choose books to expand interests, knowledge, vocabulary, and critical thinking.
 You and your child will enjoy this special time together.

-Stephanie Sigal M.A.
-CCC-SLP is a speech language therapist in Manhattan.
-She works with children with articulation delay and language delay in their upper east side homes.
+Stephanie Sigal, M.A.
+CCC-SLP, is a speech-language therapist in Manhattan.
+She works with children with articulation and language delay in their Upper East Side homes.
 You can contact Stephanie at sayandplay@yahoo.com or 646.295.4473.